 Pleased with the success of her idea, Devi called for the day's trek to begin.

 How fickle is (wo)man!

 It was incredibly beautiful.
-And I forgave the mountain for the persistent rains.
+And I forgave the mountain for the misery of the persistent rains.

 I guess I'm easily appeased.